XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 An example of a withdrawal flow:

-1. Bob sends Ripple transaction of €1 to ACME's cold wallet
+1. Bob sends Ripple transaction of €1 to ACME's cold wallet.
 2. In its internal accounting, ACME debits its Ripple-backing balance €1 and credits Bob's balance €1.

+Payments going from Ripple to a gateway can be single-currency or cross-currency payments.
+Users can choose the exchange rates in a Ripple client application such as Ripple Trade, so that the gateway receives issuances created by its cold wallet account.

 ### Requirements for Receiving from Ripple ###